FormaServe/python-todo/README.md

 ## Create the SQLite Database

-If you do not want to use our version of the database, delete the todo.db and recreate it using the command below.
+If you do not want to use our version of the database, delete the file todo.db & recreate it using the python below.

 ```bash
 python create-db.py